-EMPLOYER SERVICES Business Services siness Services Definitions Labor Exchange Services Must be made available and include: Appropriate recruitment services on behalf of employers; Information and referrals to specialized business services other thanthose traditionally offered through the one-stop delivery system; Provision of workforce and labor market employment statistics information, including accurate information related to local, regional and national labor market areas; Job vacancy listings in labor market areas; Info on the skills necessary to obtain vacant jobs; and Info relating to occupations in-demand and the earnings, skill requirements and opportunities for advancement for those jobs (career pathways info for employers) Customized Services opportunities for advancement for those jobs (career pathways info for employers).
-May be provided to employers, employer associations or other such organizations.
-These services are tailored for specific employers and may include: 1.
-Customized screening and referral of qualified WIOA participants in training services to employers; 2.
-Customized services or information regarding employment-related issues, including workforce needs assessments; 3.
-Customized recruitment events and related services, including targeted job fairs; 4.
-Referrals to assistance in development of registered apprenticeship program; 5.
-Referrals to assistance for averting layoffs; 6.
-Referrals to assistance with skills upgrading and skill standard development; 7.
-Info on local, State or Federal tax credits; 8.
-Info on Bonding Programs; 9.
-Info on recruitment of specialized populations (Hire a Vet); 10.
-Info on local area industry/sector initiatives; 11.
-Human Resource Consultation services that may include assistance: a.
-Writing and reviewing job descriptions, employee handbooks; b.
-Developing performance evaluation and personnel policies; c.
-Creating orientation sessions for new workers; d.
-Honing job interviewing techniques for efficiency and compliance; e.
-Analyzing employee turnover; f.
-Creating job accommodations and use of assistive technologies; and Explaining labor and employment laws to help employers comply with Customized LMI nondiscrimination, wage/hour and safety/health regulations.
-LMI specially prepared for specific employers, sectors, industries, or clusters
+EMPLOYER SERVICES Business Services Definitions Labor Exchange Services Must be made available and include: Appropriate recruitment services on behalf of employers; Information and referrals to specialized business services other than those traditionally offered through the one-stop delivery system; Provision of workforce and labor market employment statistics information, including accurate information related to local, regional and national labor market areas; Job vacancy listings in labor market areas; Info on the skills necessary to obtain vacant jobs; and Info relating to occupations in-demand and the earnings, skill requirements and opportunities for advancement for those jobs (career pathways info for employers).
+Customized Services May be provided to employers, employer associations or other such organizations.
+These services are tailored for specific employers and may include: Customized screening and referral of qualified WIOA participants in training services to employers; Customized services or information regarding employment-related issues, including workforce needs assessments; Customized recruitment events and related services, including targeted job fairs; Referrals to assistance in development of registered apprenticeship program; Referrals to assistance for averting layoffs; Referrals to assistance with skills upgrading and skill standard development; Info on local, State or Federal tax credits; Info on Bonding Programs; Info on local area industry/sector initiatives; Human Resource Consultation services that may include assistance: Writing and reviewing job descriptions, employee handbooks; Developing performance evaluation and personnel policies; Creating orientation sessions for new workers; Honing job interviewing techniques for efficiency and compliance; Analyzing employee turnover; Creating job accommodations and use of assistive technologies; and Explaining labor and employment laws to help employers comply with nondiscrimination, wage/hour and safety/health regulations.
+Customized LMI LMI specially prepared for specific employers, sectors, industries, or clusters